 Academically/Intellectually Gifted (AIG) Add-On Licensure Program for Teachers

-The add-on licensure program prepares teachers to obtain an Academically/Intellectually Gifted (K-12) Education add-on licensure to their North Carolina teaching license.
+The add-on licensure program (currently for Chapel Hill-Carrboro City Schools teachers), prepares teachers to obtain an Academically/Intellectually Gifted (K-12) Education add-on licensure to their North Carolina teaching license.
 This is not a degree program.
 The candidates complete 12 graduate semester hours of course-work (4 courses) through the M.Ed. program during the course of an academic year and one additional summer session.
 At the end of this 4-course sequence, completers are eligible to be recommended by the School of Education for additional licensure in North Carolina.

 To apply for admission, a free online Special Student application needs to be completed and transcripts from all colleges and universities attended should be sent to the Office of Graduate Admissions.
 If you were selected to apply to the special Chapel Hill-Carrboro City Schools Cohort, please click here to complete the Special CHCCS Application.